ESTABLISHED 2011 and still going STRONG!

 IF YOU HAVE ANY QUESTIONS CONCERNING THE UTSA SOSA COLORGUARD PLEASE CONTACT Randi Miles, Director of the SOSA Colorguard, at Randi.Miles@utsa.edu

 What you need to know for THOSE INTERESTED IN THE SOSA COLORGUARD….

 DO I HAVE TO ATTEND UTSA TO BE IN the color guard?

 You must be enrolled at UTSA in order to be in the guard.
 The color guard is an official part of the SOSA Marching band and is an official class.
 Each member MUST take the two-credit class once on the team.
 Class/team rehearsals are held Mon/wed/friday 6-9:30pm.
-If you are a community college student you may still be on the team as long as you enroll at UTSA as a community member.
-Class fees and tuition apply.
+We no longer accept community college students as members of SOSA.

 What should I bring?